LJP725/certnet-control-sim-main/README.md

 - the explicit mpQP solution contains **52** critical regions;
 - CertNet deploys **23** active candidates.

+This illustrative region-comparison example is separate from the larger mpQP benchmark instances reported below.

 This comparison highlights the intended structural advantage.
 By decoupling feasibility protection from performance recovery, CertNet avoids reconstructing the full objective-induced optimizer partition.
 The deployed controller only needs to query the smaller certified active cover, run a fast neural selector, and perform algebraic reconstruction.
 This reduces online complexity, preserves feasibility, and supports deployable low-latency execution.